influxdata/telegraf/README.md

-Telegraf also supports specifying multiple output sinks to send data to, configuring each output sink is different, but examples can be found by running `telegraf -sample-config`
+Telegraf also supports specifying multiple output sinks to send data to, configuring each output sink is different, but examples can be found by running `telegraf -sample-config`.

 ## Supported Outputs